 Tokyo's streets hold out a fusion of sky-bound skyscrapers standing parallel to quaint palaces from the 19th century.

-The streets have restaurants and bars which offer both traditional and contemporary Japanese cuisines; sushi, ramen, and yakitori being the highlights.
+The streets have restaurants and bars that offer traditional and contemporary Japanese cuisines; sushi, ramen, and yakitori are the highlights.
 With its blend of historical buildings and state-of-the-art shopping centers, Tokyo is an exciting and vibrant city.